 The wine industry is intensely competitive and highly fragmented.
 The Company's wines compete in several premium wine market segments with many other premium domestic and foreign wines, with imported wines coming from the Burgundy and Bordeaux regions of France, as well as Italy, Chile, Argentina, South Africa, New Zealand and Australia.
-The Company's wines also compete with popular priced generic wines and with other alcoholic and, to a lesser degree, non-alcoholic beverages, for shelf space in retail stores and for marketing focus by the Company's independent distributors, many of which carry extensive brand portfolios.
-A result of this intense competition has been and may continue to be upward pressure on the Company's selling and promotional expenses.
+The Company's wines also compete with popular generic wines and with other alcoholic and, to a lesser degree, non-alcoholic beverages, for shelf space in retail stores and for marketing focus by the Company's independent distributors, many of which carry extensive brand portfolios.
+One result of this intense competition has been upward pressure on the Company's selling and promotional expenses.
 In addition, the wine industry has experienced significant consolidation.
 Many of the Company's competitors have greater financial, technical, marketing, and public relations resources than the Company does.
 In particular, wine production in the United States is dominated by large California wineries that have significantly greater resources than the Company.
 Additionally, greater worldwide label recognition and larger production levels give many of the Company's competitors certain unit cost advantages.
 Company sales may be harmed to the extent it is not able to compete successfully against such wine or alternative beverage producers' costs.
 There can be no assurance that in the future the Company will be able to successfully compete with its current competitors or that it will not face greater competition from other wineries and beverage manufacturers.

-The Willamette Valley American Viticultural Area ("AVA") value may be eroded by out of state competition who use it inappropriately or as fanciful marketing
+The Willamette Valley AVA value may be eroded by out of state competition who use it inappropriately or as fanciful marketing

-Wine grape growing regions in the United States are divided into American Viticultural Areas (AVAs) by the Alcohol and Tobacco Tax and Trade Bureau ("TTB"), of the United States Department of the Treasury, based on distinguishable geographic features.
+Wine grape growing regions in the United States are divided into AVA) by the United States Department of the Treasury's TTB, based on distinguishable geographic features.
 The Oregon wine industry has historically embraced higher standards for wine production than those established by the federal government and other states.
-As a result, wines from Oregon AVA's, and specifically the Willamette Valley AVA, have achieved recognition for their quality against other wines in their class.
-As a result, these wines are often sold at a higher price point than wines not produced in Oregon.
-Because of this recognition, out of state competitors have used Oregon AVAs on bottles and packaging claiming its use as fanciful marketing.
+As a result, wines from Oregon AVA's, and specifically the Willamette Valley AVA, have achieved recognition for their quality when compared against other wines in their class.
+As a result, these Oregon wines are often sold at a higher price point than wines not produced in Oregon.
+Because of this recognition, out of state competitors have inappropriately used Oregon AVAs on bottles and packaging, claiming its use as fanciful marketing.
 Such use, inappropriate or otherwise, could have a dilutive effect on the prestige of Oregon AVAs and ultimately the prices that can be charged for wines from Oregon AVAs as a result of reduced competitor quality and/or pricing.